 Q: Given that you can do multiple hops back to the true source of funds, could the argument be made that blockchain analytics is more robust or effective than traditional transaction monitoring?

-A: For a VC miner, that would be anybody who’s mining virtual currency, I would certainly want to know if they’re engaged in the pool activity, right.
+A: For a VC miner, that would be anybody who’s mining virtual currency, I would certainly want to know if they’re engaged in the pool activity, right?
 So, do they pool with anybody else, and with whom are they pooling?
-A lot of crypto now, you can’t have enough computing power by yourself to be able to mine on your own, so you very well might pool together with somebody else.
+With a lot of cryptos now, you can’t have enough computing power by yourself to be able to mine on your own, so you very well might pool together with somebody else.

 I would also want to know, do they have any agreements with any exchanges to wholesale those coins, right?
 So, let’s say I’m mining LikeCoin, maybe I have an agreement with Gemini to sell them my LikeCoin, right, so that Gemini now can have more LikeCoin to provide to their customers or whatnot.
 So, do they have any agreements for wholesale?